in28minutes/java-cheat-sheet/README.md

 regex("[^abcd]+a", "efgazyazyzb");//[0<efga>, 4<zya>]
 ```
 #### . matches any character
-a.c looks for ÔaÕ followed by any character followed by ÔcÕ. abc => match abbc => no match (. matches 1 character only)
+a.c looks for Ôa' followed by any character followed by Ôc'. abc => match abbc => no match (. matches 1 character only)
 ```
 regex("a.c", "abca ca!cabbc");//[0<abc>, 3<a c>, 6<a!c>]
 ```